Spend Trends Home

 The card will contribute to your average age of accounts over time.
 As your Capital One business card ages, it can eventually help increase your length of credit history, which is beneficial for your personal credit score.

-No separation of business and personal finances
+Balancing business and personal credit

 Businesses applying for major personal loans